-As an expert sommelier and brewer, I have had the opportunity to explore and experiment with bitters in various and culinary creations.
+As an expert sommelier and brewer, I have had the opportunity to explore and experiment with bitters in various cocktails and culinary creations.
 Bitters are a versatile ingredient that can greatly enhance the flavor profile of a drink or dish.
 Here, I will delve into the various ways bitters can be used and provide insights into when to use them.

 1. Enhancing Cocktails:

 Bitters are primarily known for their role in cocktails.
 They add complexity, depth, and balance to the overall flavor.
-They can be used in a wide range of cocktails, from classic recipes like the Old Fashioned to creations.
+They can be used in a wide range of cocktails, from classic recipes like the Old Fashioned to modern creations.
 When using bitters in cocktails, it is important to consider the flavor profile you want to achieve.
-For example, aromatic bitters like Angostura or Peychaud's work well in -based cocktails, while citrus bitters like orange or grapefruit can brighten up a or drink.
+For example, aromatic bitters like Angostura or Peychaud's work well in whiskey-based cocktails, while citrus bitters like orange or grapefruit can brighten up a gin or vodka drink.
 Experimentation is key to finding the right combination of flavors that suits your taste.

-2. Adding Depth to Drinks:
+2. Adding Depth to Non-Alcoholic Drinks:

 3. Flavoring Culinary Creations: